Dirack/Estudos/Madagascar/raytracer_API/raytracer/README.md

 It is just a function wrapper to grid2\_init function that initialize the grid.
 It allocates memory for the raytrace object and after that it calls grid2\_init function to initialize grid.

-### term

-Function to verify if the ray is outside the grid.
-It is just a wrapper function to grid2\_term function that will check if the current ray location is outside the grid.

-### raytrace\_init

-Function to initialize raytrace object

 ### raytrace\_close